 by sending it by post in a prepaid letter addressed to each committee member's usual or last known address in time to reach the committee member in due course of post before the date of the meeting; or

 sending it by electronic mail to each Board member's usual or last-known electronic mail address in time to reach the Board member before the date of the meeting.
-If a return email is received advising the message is undeliverable, then Rule 29 (11) (b) will be used.
+If a return email is received advising the message is undeliverable, then subrule 10) (b) will be used.

-Questions arising at any meeting referred to in this Rule are to be determined by a majority of votes of the members present and in the case of an equality of votes the Chairperson has a second or casting vote.
+Questions arising at any committee meeting referred to in this Rule are to be determined by a majority of votes of the members present and in the case of an equality of votes the Chairperson has a second or casting vote.

 A quorum and the procedure of any committee appointed at any general meeting is to be the same as a committee appointed by the Board.

 EXECUTIVE COMMITTEE